Analysis: Assessing the Seahawks’ first week of free agency and where things go from here

 POSITIONS STILL IN NEED

-One somewhat under-the-radar move was giving defensive lineman Quinton Jefferson a fifth-round tender, meaning a salary of just over $2 million in 2019 —a nice raise from the $630,000 he made last year but also a good reward after playing the third-most snaps of any defensive lineman last season.
+One somewhat under-the-radar move was giving defensive lineman Quinton Jefferson a fifth-round tender, meaning a salary of just over $2 million in 2019 — a nice raise from the $630,000 he made last year but also a good reward after playing the third-most snaps of any defensive lineman last season.

 Seattle now has nine defensive linemen under contract (or franchise tag) for 2019 — Jefferson, Frank Clark, Poona Ford, Rasheem Green, Branden Jackson, Jacob Martin, Nazair Jones, Jamie Meder and Jarran Reed — all of whom you could easily see making the 53-man roster next season (teams usually keep 8-10 defensive linemen.)
 But don’t expect Seattle to stop there.
 The Seahawks need to add competition both at tackle and edge rusher and don’t be surprised to see Seattle sign a free agent or two as well as add one in the draft.

-We’ll also add here that solidifying Clark’s long-term future also remains one of the top goals of the offeason.
+We’ll also add here that solidifying Clark’s long-term future also remains one of the top goals of the offseason.
 The five-year, $90 million deal Trey Flowers signed this week with Detroit, which includes $50 million guaranteed at signing, should give each side a base with which to renew talks on a long-term deal.

-Seattle also has yet to add a receiver this offseason a spot where the Seahawks could use both depth, as well as someone to compete for the third receiver spot, preferably a big receiver.
+Seattle also has yet to add a receiver this offseason — a spot where the Seahawks could use both depth as well as someone to compete for the third-receiver spot, preferably a big receiver.

 The secondary could also use a few more bodies.